roytang/blog/content/quotes/tic.md

 ### 664

-<hunter> as long as it doesnt last until 3 am
+&lt;hunter&gt; as long as it doesnt last until 3 am

-<hunter> and wala masyadong bright lights
+&lt;hunter&gt; and wala masyadong bright lights

 ---

 ### 665

-7:13:13 <hunter> there's a long email discussion which ended with the conclusion i added there as a comment
+7:13:13 &lt;hunter&gt; there's a long email discussion which ended with the conclusion i added there as a comment

-<hunter> do you want to be added to the thread to object to it
+&lt;hunter&gt; do you want to be added to the thread to object to it

 ---

 ### 666

-<hunter> do you want to be added to the thread to read the explanation?
+&lt;hunter&gt; do you want to be added to the thread to read the explanation?

 ---